gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 02-global-inst-tracker

-Now, we need to modify the original `checkPc` function for the `LocalInstTracker` to notify the `GlobalInstTracker`
+Now, we need to modify the original `checkPc` function for the `LocalInstTracker` to notify the `GlobalInstTracker`.

 ```cpp
 void